keitaroemotion/gco/README.md

 `$ gco retreat`

+For just peeping into files of another branch, you can use:

+`$ gco show`

 # Donation

 I hope you search with the keyword "keita roimo" on the internet and look for the songs downloadable on line.
 These albums are available on iTunes, Amazon, Spotify, etc.